 Beelinguapp – This app provides bilingual stories written in many languages.
 You can read a story in Chinese and have the text of another language included for your reference.
 There’s also audio for every story.
 Some stories are free and other ones can be purchased for $1 each.
 This app is really cool if you’re learning Chinese and another language.
 I’m a native English speaker with a high level of Spanish and learning Chinese now.
 Being able to study Chinese and review Spanish at the same time is extremely helpful.
 However, you can’t look up the words individually which is a major downside to this app.

 LingQ – I’m not a huge fan of LingQ but it’s a fairly popular app.
 I feel like they try to do too much and then don’t particularly excel in anything.
 They do have a fairly large amount of material for reading and listening practice.
 However, a lot of it is user added content that originally came from other sources like The Chairman’s Bao, ChinesePod, Slow Chinese and others.
-You can use the coupon code “wp73836” to get 40% off the first month of a premium subscription or read my LingQ Review here.
+One major benefit is that you can import your own content.
+Read my LingQ Review here.

 Using graded readers is an awesome way to practice reading because they’re written simply for language learners – often restricting vocabulary to a set number of characters.
 I find them to be a major confidence boost as it feels great to read and understand longer stories.